Panic Attack vs. Anxiety Attack: Understanding the Differences

 Anxiety attacks usually occur due to prolonged stress or worry about specific situations, such as work pressure, relationships, or health concerns.
 They tend to be longer-lasting than panic attacks and can persist for hours or even days.

-Key Differences Between Panic Attacks and Anxiety Attacks
+Are Panic Attacks and Anxiety Attacks the Same?

 Both panic and anxiety attacks can be managed with the right strategies and professional support.
-Here are some ways to cope:
+Here are some of the most effective, evidence-based tools:

-• Medication: In some cases, doctors may prescribe medication to help manage symptoms.
+• Medication: In some cases, SSRIs or other medications can help manage symptoms.

 Previous